 What are CHP Boilers?

 Combined heat and power (CHP) boilers produce both heat and electricity in one single process.
-This process is sometimes referred to as cogeneration and the technology that supports this has been around since the 1970s, but has mainly been confined to industry and large dwellings such as hospitals and sports centres.
+This process is sometimes referred to as cogeneration and the technology that supports it has been around since the 1970s, but has mainly been confined to industry and large dwellings such as hospitals and sports centres.

 As the price of fuel has increased over the last few years, it now makes economic sense to bring CHP technology into the domestic setting.
-Not only will a CHP boiler provide your home with hot water, it will also provide electricity meaning you benefit from the Government’s Feed-in tariff.
+Not only will a CHP boiler provide your home with hot water, it will also provide electricity, meaning you benefit from the Government’s Feed-in Tariff.

 A micro-CHP boiler is defined in the EU Act on Cogeneration as a domestic unit that is limited to 50kW of capacity.

 The Stirling engine CHP boiler is a type of external combustion engine, where the combustion engine is heated when the boiler is fired up to produce the hot water.
 This heats up the fully enclosed working gas within the Stirling engine, causing it to expand.
 The expansion of the working gas forces a piston to turn up and down between a copper coil, generating an electrical current, which can then be used in the home.
 The working gas usually used in a Stirling engine is helium, due to its strong heat transfer properties.

 The Baxi Ecogen was one of the first generation Stirling engine CHP boilers available on the market in 2010 and contains a built-in energy monitor to let the owner know how much electricity is being produced.
 The main limitation of this type of boiler is that it only produces electricity when you have the central heating on, so despite being a very efficient type of boiler, it does not produce an abundance of electricity.
 A key advantage is that the combustion process involved in a Stirling Engine CHP boiler is much quieter and more efficient than internal combustion engines.